Sign up to be notified when new chapters are released.

 [In Bill We] Trust

-If all this stuff sounds similar to web3/ ledgers/ smart contracts, that’s because, conceptually, it is!
-The big difference is that these businesses actually work.
+If all this coordination strategy stuff sounds similar to web3/ ledgers/ smart contracts, that’s because, conceptually, it is!
+The big difference is that a VSV actually works.
 In comparison with companies in the digital monkey-flipping business, VSVs pursuing this strategy have many years of consistent profits and cash flows.

-These vendors have built trust with stakeholders who are on the opposite sides of zero-sum transactions by being fair, transparent, and long-term oriented.
+These vendors have built trust with stakeholders who are on the opposite sides of zero-sum transactions by being fair, transparent, and oriented towards the long-term.
 This stands in stark contrast to the stereotypical crypto playbook of automated trust via whitepaper, computational greatness, or auction/ game theory.

 I’m not trying to be a curmudgeon on crypto!
-But I feel the need to highlight the incredible industry commitment, the multi-year (sometimes multi-decade) marathon of innovation and stewardship, that is required to be an industry platform.
+But it’s important to highlight the incredible industry commitment, the multi-year (sometimes multi-decade) marathon of innovation and stewardship, that is required to be an industry platform.
 Perhaps industry platforms can be accelerated by the introduction of a token and community ownership, but as of right now, that’s currently a sideshow to the main event.
-There isn’t a way to speed-run trust—it has to be earned, and VSVs have those multi-year brands and working relationships to make this happen.
+There isn’t a way to speed-run trust—it has to be earned, and VSVs have the multi-year brands and working relationships to make this happen.

 To bring this to life, Githesh, CEO of CCC, describes decades of building trust in our interview:

 “You have multiple participants in a transaction, so sometimes the incentives are misaligned, or there are inherent conflicts because each side is trying to optimize something slightly different…We have to be understood as the neutral, objective third-party arbiter of information…